shaukatmakandar786/java/02_Collection_Framework/Collection.md

  Maps are able to store all the elements in the form of Key-value pairs.
  EX: To represent Telephone Directory, where we are representing phone number and
  Customer Name we have to use Maps.

+# Q) What are the differences between List and Set?

+• List is index based, it able to allow all the elements as per indexing.
+Set is not index based, it able to allow all the elements on the basis of elements hash code values.
+• List is able to allow duplicate elements.
+Set is not allowing duplicate elements.
+• List is able to allow any number of null values.
+Set is able to allow only one null value.
+• List is following insertion order.
+Set is not following insertion order by default.
+ Note: LinkedHashSet is following insertion order.
+• List is not following sorting order.
+Sets are not following sorting order by default.
+Note: SortedSet, NavigableSet and TreeSet are following Sorting order.
+• List is able to allow heterogeneous elements.
+Sets are able to allow heterogeneous elements by default.
+Note: SortedSett, NavigableSet and TreeSet are allowing only Homogeneous elements.